fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Backup/v1.0.12/Set-AzureRmBackupVault.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmBackupVault** cmdlet changes the storage type of an azure_2 Backup vault.
+The **Set-AzureRmBackupVault** cmdlet changes the storage type of an Azure Backup vault.
 You cannot modify other properties of a vault.

 ## EXAMPLES